Definition and Example of a Flexible Spending Account

-Employers aren’t legally required to offer FSAs, but if they do, you can choose whether or not to participate in the plan during the annual benefits enrollment period.
-If you do, you’ll set aside pre-tax dollars from your paycheck to put toward an FSA to fund future qualified expenses.
+Employers aren’t legally required to offer FSAs, but you can choose whether to participate in the plan during the annual benefits enrollment period if yours does.
+You’ll then set aside pre-tax dollars from your paycheck to put toward an FSA to fund future qualified expenses.

-You can spend HCFSA funds for the year at any point during the year, regardless of how much you’ve actually contributed.
-But with a DCFSA, only money in the account can go toward qualifying expenses.
+You can spend HCFSA funds at any point during the year, regardless of how much you’ve actually contributed.
+But only money that's already in a DCFSA can go toward qualifying expenses.

-If your employer offers a health and dependent care FSA, you can participate in both—but you must make separate elections and contributions for each.
+You can participate in both types of accounts if your employer offers a health and dependent care FSA, but you must make separate elections for and contributions to each.

-If you’re also contributing to a health savings account (HSA), your only FSA option may be a limited purpose flexible spending account (LPFSA), which only covers vision and dental expenses.
+Your only FSA option may be a limited purpose flexible spending account (LPFSA), which only covers vision and dental expenses, if you’re also contributing to a health savings account (HSA).

 How to Use FSA Funds

-In some cases, you can use the funds in your accounts to pay qualified expenses directly, but more often you’ll pay out of pocket and seek reimbursement afterward.
+You can use the funds in your accounts to pay qualified expenses directly in some cases, but more often you’ll pay out of pocket and seek reimbursement after.

-While you may be tempted to go for the maximum contribution limits to take advantage of the tax benefits, know that it’s typically a “use it or lose it” system.
-If you don’t use the funds in the account by the end of the year, they may expire.
+You may be tempted to go for the maximum contribution limits to take advantage of the tax benefits, but it’s typically a “use it or lose it” system.
+The funds in the account may expire if you don’t use the money by the end of the year.

-Employers can elect to offer a grace period of two and a half months (though they don’t have to) that extends the time you may use the funds.
-Health care FSAs have the additional option of allowing a carryover of $550 instead of the grace period, but that offering is also your employer’s decision.
+Employers can elect to offer a grace period of two and a half months, although they don’t have to.
+This extends the time you have to use the funds.
+Health care FSAs have the additional option of allowing a carryover of $570 in 2022 instead of a grace period.
+This is also your employer’s decision.

 Flexible Spending Accounts: Example Case

-Say that your employer offers a health care FSA and dependent care FSA, and allows employees to contribute an annual maximum of $2,750 to the health care FSA and $10,500 to the dependent care FSA.
+Let's say that your employer offers a health care FSA and a dependent care FSA, and allows employees to contribute an annual maximum of $2,750 to the health care FSA and $5,000 to the dependent care FSA.
 You decide to put $2,000 into each FSA.
 Your contributions are spread out equally over the year, which is typical.

-While many FSA plans align with the calendar year, they don’t have to, and can be any 12-month period.
-Make sure you understand when your FSA’s plan year begins and ends.
+Many FSA plans align with the calendar year, but they don’t have to.
+They can cover any 12-month period, so make sure you understand when your FSA’s plan year begins and ends.

-Six months into the year, you’re halfway into your funding goal, and you have $1,000 saved in each FSA account.
+You have $1,000 saved in each FSA account and you’re halfway into your funding goal six months into the year.
 You’ve also just received bills of $1,500 for qualifying medical expenses and $2,000 for dependent care expenses.

-However, you can only use the money you actually have in a DCFSA toward dependent care expenses.
-Because you’re $500 short at this point, you would have to wait until you accrue more contributions to get reimbursement for the full $2,000 in dependent care bills.
+But you can only use the money you actually have in a DCFSA toward dependent care expenses.
+You would have to wait until you accrue more contributions to get reimbursement for the full $2,000 in dependent care bills because you're $500 short at this point.

-To request a refund, submit a claim to your FSA through your employer with proof of the qualified expense and a statement saying another plan didn’t cover it.
+Submit a claim to your FSA through your employer to request a refund.
+Include proof of the qualified expense and a statement explaining that another plan didn’t cover it.